-As long as your baby is healthy and growing normally, spilling should not be a cause for concern.
-Spilling or reflux is different to vomiting.
-Spilling is effortless, while vomiting is forceful.
-More severe cases of reflux can cause frequent vomiting and regurgitation, and poor weight gain.
+As long as your baby is healthy and growing normally, reflux should not be a cause for concern.
+It is different to vomiting because reflux or spilling is effortless, while vomiting is forceful.
+Read more about vomiting in children.

 Contact your family doctor if your baby:

-- is bringing up a large amount of milk after most feeds
+- brings up a large amount of milk after most feeds

 - spits up forcefully (projectile vomiting)